-Offenders released from custody but not subject to probation or parole may still need some form of aftercare support from the government.
-Examples of such offenders include (i) inmates released after serving the full term of their prison sentences; (ii) defendants who received "suspension of execution of sentences without probation (see page 35)"; and (iii) suspects released by prosecutors with "suspension of prosecution (see page 24)."
+Offenders released from custody but not subject to parole or probation may still need some form of aftercare support from the government.
+Examples of such offenders include (i) inmates released after serving the full term of their imprisonment sentences; (ii) defendants who received "suspension of execution of sentences without probation (see page 32)"; and (iii) suspects released by prosecutors on "suspension of prosecution (see page 20)."

-The Offenders Rehabilitation Act authorizes the director of probation office to provide "urgent aftercare" to such discharged offenders, either directly or by commissioning appropriate persons to do so, when applied for by eligible offenders, to the extent necessary for their improvement and rehabilitation.
+The Offenders Rehabilitation Act authorizes the director of probation office to provide "urgent aftercare" to such discharged offenders, either directly or by commissioning appropriate persons to do so, when applied for by eligible offenders, to the extent necessary for their reformation and rehabilitation.
 Aftercare services that may be provided include medical care, meals, accommodation, clothing, education and training, travel expenses, vocational guidance, and referral to Public Employment Security Offices or Public Welfare Offices.
 The maximum period of aftercare is six months in principle but may be extended for up to another six months.